5l1v3r1/Knocker-1/README.md

-# Knocker
+# Knocker v1.0

-A port knocking code, written in python3
-# Information
-        ***Knocker v1.0***
+## Credits
  Created by: CR4CKB0X (Praman Kasliwal)

+## Basic Information
 Knocker : A python based tool to perform port knocking.
 Port Knocking: A method through which a person tries to identify all the open ports of a system from 1 to 65535

-# Usage
+## Usage
   `$ knocker [-o output_file] -t ip_address`

   Example:<br>